Anarchist Foundations Overview:

 Nestor Makhno

-Makhno was a farmer's son from Huliaipole in Ukraine, who rose to become one of the important figures of an anarchist popular movement in Ukraine between 1917 and 1921 during the Russian Civil War after the October Revolution.
-Makhno was influenced by the ideas of the anarchist theorists and activists Bakunin and Kropotkin.
+Makhno was born into a poor peasant family from Huliaipole in Ukraine, who rose to become one of the important figures of an anarchist popular movement in Ukraine between 1917 and 1921 during the Russian Civil War after the October Revolution.
+Later in his life he was influenced by the ideas of the anarchist theorists and activists Bakunin and Kropotkin.
 Inspired by these anarchist principles, Makhno set out to challenge the emerging Bolshevik power in Ukraine, seeking to establish a society rooted in voluntary associations and self-governance.
 Makhno demonstrated remarkable military and strategic skills during the Russian Civil War.
-The Black Army's successes in several battles against both the Bolsheviks and the Whites bolstered Makhno's reputation as a capable commander.
+The Black Army's successes in several battles against both the Bolsheviks) and the Whites bolstered Makhno's reputation as a capable commander.
 These military achievements garnered support from those who saw him as a competent commander in the face of external threats.
-At the time Makhno was revered as a heroic figure and visionary by the members of the anarchist movement in ukraine, who saw him as a symbol of resistance against oppressive regimes.Nestor Makhno, along with several other anarchists, played a central role in the development of platformism.
-Makhno's significant contributions to the creation of the platformism positioned him as one of its key authors.
+At the time Makhno was revered as a heroic figure and visionary by the members of the anarchist movement in ukraine, who saw him as a symbol of resistance against the oppressive regime.Nestor Makhno, along with several other anarchists, played a central role in the development of platformism.
+Makhno's significant contributions to the creation of the platform positioned him as one of its key authors.
 His ideas emphasized the importance of adopting a shared framework, tactical unity, and collective responsibility within anarchist organizations.
+He strongly encouraged revolutionary discipline "Responsibility and discipline must not frighten the revolutionary.
+They are the travelling companions of the practice of social anarchism."
 Today his writings are seen as a valuable framework that encourages organizational discipline, strategic focus, and a shared commitment to anarchist principles.

 Emma Goldman